-If you are reading this, it's possible you have lost a file or files (as the case may be) recently on your PC.
+If you are reading this, you may have lost a file or files (as the case may be) recently on your PC.
 This post will show you how to recover lost files on a computer.

-There are many ways that you can lose a file on a computer, but we are going to check the three most common causes of file loss.
+There are many ways you can lose a file on a computer, but we will check the three most common causes of file loss.
 Also, we will recommend three ways you can recover your lost files.

 Table of Contents

 This is the most common way people lose files on a PC.
 Usually, it happens due to wrong command input.
 You might try to save or perform other functions but delete essential files.

 But when it comes to deleted files, they are not deleted.
 Instead, they are hidden from view to be overwritten by the PC later.
 When recovering these types of files, the faster the recovery is initiated, the better its success.

 In this case, file loss can come about due to damage to the hard drive, malfunctioning drive, unsuccessful repartitioning of the drive, or formatting of the drive.

 This is another common phenomenon.
 Computer viruses can enter the files from infected online sources or connect corrupted hardware to the computer.